-Appendix 4 Permanent Agreement on Calendar
+Appendices 2019-2020 Appendix 4 Permanent Agreement on Calendar Back to Top

-- 9. The building decision on the date and time of parent-teacher conferences and preparation time for parent-teacher conferences must be made by vote of each faculty team (Faculty time is all KEA bargaining unit employees and a single administrator) a minimum of three (3) weeks in advance and disseminated to all building staff. - 10.
-PEEP, half day ECSE and half day Kindergarten conference sessions (fall and spring) will be handled as noted in the body of the calendar, utilizing a combination of comp. days and substitutes for those teachers having students in separate AM and PM sessions.
-Only teachers with two half day sessionsmust be provided with additional records time (one {1} day and conference sessions (two {2} days or four {4} half days) per mutual agreement.
-Teacher has option of release time or compensation at the substitute rate.
-This shall fall within a two-week span where as one week of such time period falls before the two weeks of elementary conference option. - 11.
-Only teachers with two half day sessions- must be provided with additional records time (one {1} day and conference sessions (two {2} days or four {4} half days) per mutual agreement.
-Teacher has option of release time or compensation at the substitute rate.
+9. The building decision on the date and time of parent-teacher conferences and preparation time for parent-teacher conferences must be made by vote of each faculty team (Faculty time is all KEA bargaining unit employees and a single administrator) a minimum of three (3) weeks in advance and disseminated to all building staff.

+10. PEEP, half-day ECSE and half-day Kindergarten conference sessions (fall and spring) will be handled as noted in the body of the calendar, utilizing a combination of compensation days and substitutes for those teachers having students in separate A.M. and P.M. sessions.
+Only teachers with two (2) half-day sessions must be provided with additional records time (one $\{1\}$ day and conference sessions (two $\{2\}$ days or four $\{4\}$ half-days) per mutual agreement.
+The teacher has option of release time or compensation at the substitute rate.
+This shall fall within a two (2) week span whereas one (1) week of such time period falls before the two (2) weeks of elementary conference option.

+11. Only teachers with two (2) half-day sessions must be provided with additional records time (one $\{1\}$ day and conference sessions (two $\{2\}$ days or four $\{4\}$ half-days) per mutual agreement.
+The teacher has option of release time or compensation at the substitute rate.